open5e/open5e/source/gameplay-mechanics/environment.rst

 A fall from a great height is one of the most common hazards facing an adventurer.
 At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
-The creature lands prone, unless it avoids taking damage from the fall.
+The creature lands :ref:`srd:prone`, unless it avoids taking damage from the fall.

+.. _srd:suffocating:

 Suffocating
 ~~~~~~~~~~~